nd1511/OMASGAN_/README.md

 Then, after saving the trained models from Tasks 1 and 2: Example usage: "cd ./Simulations_Experiments/" and then "python train_Task3_fGAN_Simulation_Experiment.py".

 Next, after saving the trained models from Tasks 1, 2, and 3: Example usage: "cd ./Simulations_Experiments/" and then "python train_Task3_J_fGAN_Simulation_Experiment.py".

+For the evaluation of the proposed OMASGAN model, we use the leave-one-out (LOO) evaluation methodology and the image data sets [MNIST](http://yann.lecun.com/exdb/mnist/) and [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).

+To run f-GAN-based OMASGAN training using the LOO methodology on MNIST data, for abnormal_class_LOO = 0 (train_Task1_fGAN_Simulation_Experiment.py), run “sh run_all_OMASGAN_Tasks.sh”.

 This Code Repository contains a PyTorch implementation for the OMASGAN model.